-The County Council spends approximately £12.8m on Home to School Transport (including post 16) through purchasing season tickets, contracting coaches and taxis, as well as via its internal fleet.
-The costs are met through the Home to School Transport budget held by Education & Skills.
+The County Council spends approximately £12.5m on Home to School Transport through purchasing season tickets, contracting coaches and taxis, as well as via its internal fleet.
+The costs are met through the Home to School Transport budget that is held by Education & Skills.